-That was the question the Big 12 Coach of the Year, Kim Mulkey, asked her Baylor team earlier this week.
-The third-ranked Lady Bears had just won their eighth-straight Big 12 regular season title by running the table in the league for the third time in program history.
+That was the question that Kim Mulkey asked her Baylor team earlier this week.
+The third-ranked Lady Bears had just won their eighth straight Big 12 regular-season title by running the table in the league for the third time in program history.
 But while they had already checked off some of their goals for the season, nothing about their current circumstance was ever expected.

 Kristy Wallace was supposed to lead Baylor’s charge into the postseason.
 The senior was putting together a special season, definitely the best of her career.
 She was doing what she did best, hustling to be the first to a loose ball, when she tore her ACL Monday evening.

 “Kristy has put us in this position, along with (Kalani Brown) and (Lauren Cox), to be where we are,” Mulkey said.
 “Those that can go help us win a Big 12 tournament championship and go help us with a deep run into the NCAA tournament have to go do it.”